mickfuzz/makecode-platformer-101/groupCourse.md

 ***Reflect*** Reflecting on our progress allows us to getting the most out of the making to deepen our learning and make links to other areas of making.

 There are different ways to do this, and if you are in a group you may want to make this into some kind of fun activity.
-See this link for fun ideas of reflection games like reflection web.

-***Learning notes:*** As we make changes to our game we will learn about the specific coding concepts needed to do computer programming, ideas like loops and logic.
-We'll also find links to wider patterns of computer programming and systems ideas that are important in the world of Human Computer Interaction and Systems Thinking.
+One fun idea is to do a [Reflection Web](https://pblactivities.wordpress.com/2018/09/03/reflection-web/)

+### Final Reflection - Keeping a track of our progress and our Games

+Here are ideas for making the most of this course:

+* Working on your games at home is a great way to make the most of this course - check that you have all you need to be able to access your game later
+* When you keeping a track of the location of different versions of your games - include a bit about what you are learning each time
+* Are you keeping any other kind of learning journal to reflect on what you are learning?

 ## Session Three